 Academic Advisor Role:

-- The Academic Advising Center will provide a safe, non-judgmental and comfortable advising atmosphere.
+- The Undergraduate Academic Services will provide a safe, non-judgmental and comfortable advising atmosphere.

 - Advisors will participate in frequent professional development/training.